Frequently Asked Questions

 Technical

 No. But Apple Silicon (M1 or newer) is recommended for fast local embeddings via MPS acceleration.
-On Intel Macs or Linux without a GPU, embeddings run on CPU — slower but fully functional.
+On Intel Macs, Linux, or Windows without a GPU, embeddings run on CPU — slower but fully functional.
 CUDA GPUs are also supported if available.
+Works on Windows too (v0.3.1+).

-Yes.
+Yes — brain-mcp supports macOS, Linux, and Windows (as of v0.3.1).
 Python 3.11+ is the only hard requirement.
 Works with Docker or a local Python setup.
-Embedding performance depends on your hardware (CUDA GPU is fastest on Linux, CPU works as fallback).
+Embedding performance depends on your hardware (Apple Silicon MPS is fastest, CUDA GPU on Linux/Windows, CPU works as fallback).

 Depends on your conversation volume.
 Typical usage: 500MB–2GB total for Parquet files plus vector embeddings.
 The nomic-embed-text model itself is ~250MB (downloaded once).